wonkishtofu/DC_Guidelines_Search/README.md

 ### Start Supabase

 Make sure you have Docker installed and running locally.
+The follow the steps on: https://supabase.com/docs/guides/self-hosting/docker

 Then run

 ```bash
 supabase start